tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 2.md

 - Critical to maintaining data quality, enforcing policies, streamlining business processes.
 - Usually used to inform the structure of a businesses database
 ## Characteristics of Business Rules
-1. **Description**: Business rules describe policies procedures or principles within a specific organisation.
+ **Description**: Business rules describe policies procedures or principles within a specific organisation.
 Defines what actions are acceptable or not
-2. **Applicability**: Rules apply to any organisation that stores and uses data to generate information.
+**Applicability**: Rules apply to any organisation that stores and uses data to generate information.
 **Example**: A business rule could be: "A pilot should not fly more than 14 hours a day". which describes an operation to create and enforce an action within an organization's environment.
-3. **Documentation**: Business rules must be in writing and kept up to date.
+**Documentation**: Business rules must be in writing and kept up to date.
-4. **Understandability** Business rules must be easy to understand and widely disseminated among relevant stakeholders
+**Understandability**: Business rules must be easy to understand and widely disseminated among relevant stakeholders

+They should have the following characteristics:

+1. **Declarative**: It focuses on *what*